 Term life insurance: A term life insurance policy offers life insurance coverage for a specific period of time, typically 10-30 years.
 People who purchase term policy make monthly premium payments for coverage.
 The beneficiaries of insured people who die during that time receive the death benefit.

 Whole life insurance: Whole life insurance provides life insurance coverage for an individual’s entire life.
 The monthly cost is higher and does not change over time.
-Individuals can opt to invest additional money into the account to increase its value.
-The value of the policy also grows in a tax-deferred account.
-Beneficiaries receive at least the current value of the policy.
+The cash value of the policy also grows in a tax-deferred account and can be used as an asset while living.

-Universal life insurance: Like whole life insurance, universal life insurance also provides coverage for an individual’s entire life and payments are an investment.
+Universal life insurance: Like whole life insurance, universal life insurance also provides coverage for an individual’s entire life and grows a cash value that can be used while living.
 Insurance premiums, the monthly payments, go into a tax-deferred account and grow with interest.
-Universal life insurance, however, also offers individuals more flexibility in determining how much coverage they purchase and setting payment schedules.
+A universal life insurance policy, however, also offers individuals more flexibility in determining how much coverage they purchase and setting payment schedules.

 Accelerated death benefit: The policyholder can receive part or all of their policy’s death benefit early if the insured is terminally ill.

-Accidental death: If the insured individual dies in an accident, the insurance company will give additional money to the beneficiaries in addition to the death benefit.
+Accidental death benefit: If the insured individual dies in an accident, the insurance company will give additional money to the beneficiaries in addition to the death benefit.

 Add to cash value: This option allows the policy’s beneficiaries to receive the accumulated cash value of the policy in addition to the death benefit.
 This option is only available with permanent life insurance policies.